Jan 11, 2021, 4:42:33 PM CST Aug 9, 2023, 10:57:55 AM CDT

 How many doses of the COVID‑19 vaccine do you need?

-In addition, the CDC recommends that everyone ages 6 months and older should get the COVID‑19 vaccine on a routine basis.
 Staying up to date on your COVID‑19 vaccines is the best way to prevent COVID‑19 illness.
-Learn more about the COVID‑19 vaccine and booster shots and the recommended vaccination schedule based on age.
+Learn more about the COVID‑19 vaccine and booster shots and the recommended vaccination schedule based on age

 Is the COVID‑19 vaccine safe?

-Safety is a top priority for the COVID‑19 vaccines.
-The COVID‑19 vaccines went through rigorous clinical trials and approvals to determine that they are safe and effective.
-In addition, it's been shown that the benefits of receiving a COVID‑19 vaccine far outweigh any potential risk.
+COVID-19 vaccines are safe.
+These vaccines went through rigorous clinical trials and approvals to determine that they are safe and effective.
+The benefits of receiving a COVID‑19 vaccine far outweigh any potential risk.
 The COVID‑19 vaccines protect you and others from the potential dangers of serious COVID‑19 illness.

 You may have heard about rare COVID‑19 vaccine side effects called myocarditis and pericarditis, or heart inflammation.
 Experts who are closely monitoring safety of the COVID‑19 vaccine recommend that anyone who is eligible can and should continue to get vaccinated.
 Learn more about the COVID‑19 vaccine and your heart.